ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 Nix is a relatively simple functional language, if you already have some programming experience, it should take less than 2 hours to go through Nix lanuage's basics.

-Please read [**Nix language basics - nix.dev**](https://nix.dev/tutorials/first-steps/nix-language) to get a basic understanding of Nix language now, it's a very good tutorial.
+Please read [**Nix language basics - nix.dev**](https://nix.dev/tutorials/first-steps/nix-language) and [Chapter 4.
+The Basics of the Language - Nix Pills](https://nixos.org/guides/nix-pills/basics-of-language.html) to get a basic understanding of Nix language now, they are all good introductory materials.

 ## VI.
 Managing the system declaratively